The Cancer Centre of Southeastern Ontario is home to a full range of cancer care services.

 Each page in this section includes helpful information about where to register for your appointment, what will happen at your appointment, and who to contact if you have questions or concerns.
 You can learn more about:

-You will be supported from a First Nations perspective by someone of First Nations ancestry.
+You will be supported from an Indigenous perspective by someone of Indigenous ancestry.
 It's your cancer journey, guided by you with support to address the health of your spirit, your mind, your emotion and your body.
 For more information, click here.

 Cancer can be treated with different types of drugs, including chemotherapy, hormonal therapy, immunotherapy and targeted therapy and supportive drug therapy.
 Each drug works in a different way to treat cancer.
 To learn more click here.